Story at a glance:

 • High thermal capacity.
 Timbercrete is capable of absorbing and storing thermal heat during the day and releasing it slowly throughout the night; this helps improve a structure’s overall energy efficiency.

 • Traps carbon.
-Unlike conventional concrete and many other traditional building materials, timbercrete actually traps carbon and keeps it from entering the atmosphere.
+Unlike conventional concrete and many other traditional building materials, Timbercrete traps carbon and keeps it from entering the atmosphere.

 Cons of Timbercrete

 • Limited uses.
-Due to being weaker than concrete, timbercrete has fewer practical uses and is mainly confined to non-structural walls, fences, and small exterior structures.
+Because it’s weaker than concrete, timbercrete has fewer practical uses and is mainly confined to non-structural walls, fences, and small exterior structures.

 Unlike most of the other materials on this list, wool isn’t prized for its durability, strength, or versatility, but for its insulative qualities.
-As a natural insulator, wool is an excellent alternative to conventional fiberglass insulation—it doesn’t contain any dangerous substances, effectively regulates temperature, is flame resistant, and even helps remove toxins from the air.
+As a natural insulator, wool is an excellent alternative to conventional fiberglass insulation; it doesn’t contain any dangerous substances, effectively regulates temperature, is flame-resistant, and helps remove toxins from the air.

 Wool has also been used as a sustainable alternative to synthetic-fiber carpets, as it requires less electricity to manufacture and doesn’t include any harmful chemicals.
 In recent years, companies like Camira have even started using wool—in conjunction with other natural materials—to produce furniture fabric.